Lau2704/Campus-Ride-Sharing-Platform-with-Parking-System-Integration-P2/SRS.md

 Creation” or “Joining Existing Carpool and Completing a Ride,” will be tested against the scenario flows.

-● **Functional Testing:** All use cases will be tested, including user login, admin approval, payment handling, and notification delivery.
+● **Functional Testing:** All use cases will be tested, including user login, administrator approval, payment handling, and notification delivery.

 ● **Validation Against UML Design:** Verification will also ensure that the final implementation